SlimKhiari/client-server-connection-tcp-ip/README.md

 to compile:

-the server.c: gcc server.c -o server -lpthread (for the 1st terminal)
+the server.c: gcc serveur.c -o server -lpthread (for the 1st terminal)

 the client.c: gcc client.c -o client (for the 2nd terminal)